-2. Master Installation and Integration for Easy Automation
+2. Installation and Automation Hookup

 Integration with automation systems is another critical aspect.
 The vise’s pneumatic-hydraulic booster technology eliminates the need for external hydraulic units, simplifying system configuration.
 By connecting it to your machine’s control system via a solenoid valve, you can automate clamping and unclamping processes, aligning with robotic loading/unloading or fully automated cells.